Protect Your Teeth

 Dental sealants consist of a special liquid dental resin that is “painted” onto your rear molars.
 This liquid hardens into a durable shield and prevents oral bacteria, acid, and food particles from contacting your teeth directly.
 By doing so, dental sealants help prevent cavities in the rear molars, which are often at high risk of decay.
 With proper placement and care, sealants can last 10 years or longer.

 Proper periodontal care is essential for the prevention and reversal of gum disease.
 This dental health issue affects almost half of American adults, though many don’t even realize they suffer from gum disease.
 If you notice blood when you brush or floss, inflamed gums, or a receding gum line, these are signs that you should come in as soon as possible for periodontal care.
-We offer scaling and root planing to remove plaque and tartar from your gum line, and antibiotics to treat the infection.
+We offer scaling and root planing in Wilmington to remove plaque and tartar from your gum line, and antibiotics to treat the infection.